iftikharalinaeem/tawwer_forum/plugins/firebase/README.md

 - **Configs set or added:**
     - The log in buttons are hidden using CSS in the firebase-ui view whenever the Firebase UI constrols are present.
     - `Vanilla.SSO.Debug` is used to log data to the EventLog and to log javascript to the browser console.
+    - `Firebase.AutoDetectFirebaseUser` is a flag to tell Firebase to always be listening for visitors who arrive authenticated by the configured Firebase app.
+Defaults to true.
+Can be turned off by other plugins that will initiate their own detection.
+This avoids conflict in the javascript.
 - **Events used:**
 	- `afterRenderAsset`: Inject Javascript and CSS from Firebase  and Firebase UI to create an interface for users to log in and detect if visitors are logged in.
 	- `afterSignInButton`: Inject an HTML element to recieve the UI elements from Firebase.